shariq1989/cookbook/content/recipe/Cheese_Stuffed_Shells.md

 #### What main ingredients are needed for this meal?

 * Jumbo Pasta Shells: Be sure to cook the shells al dente, according to the package.
-I even suggest cooking them a little less to ensure they hold up against the stuffing and baking process.
+I even suggest cooking them a little less to ensure they hold up in the stuffing and baking process.

-* Ricotta Cheese: This light and creamy cheese contribute to the savoriness of the meal.
+* Ricotta Cheese: This light and creamy cheese contributes to the savoriness of the meal.
 To avoid a watery filling, I suggest draining the ricotta cheese.
 If necessary, spread it onto a baking sheet and dab it with a paper towel to soak up any excess moisture.

 #### What equipment do I need to make this recipe?